 To successfully execute the Project, Dounreay has appointed several well-respected parties within the renewables industry, such as Atkins, RES Offshore, ABS and Hexicon.

-The Project has received final consent in March 2017 which has been followed by construction start.
-Offshore Commissioning is planned to commence latest September 2018.
+The construction has started in March 2017, and Offshore Commissioning is planned to commence latest September 2018.